-All in all, the company now offers eleven different devices for tracking steps and calories.
-Fitbit still sells all of these, although some of the older devices such as the Flex, Charge, Charge HR and now the Alta, have been superseeded with new versions.
-This makes the older models pretty much redundant.
+With Ionic going on sale in October, the company now has twelve different devices for tracking steps and calories.
+You can still purchase all of these, although some of the older devices have been superseded with new versions.

 First released: September 2012

 Fitbit Zip can be worn in your pocket, on a belt or on a bra, as it is as discreet or as visible as you want it to be.
 This entry level fitness tracker monitors steps, distance, calories burned and syncs everything to your computer or smartphone.
 The wearable has a silicone clip and is rain, splash and sweat-proof.
-The battery doesn’t require charging and will last up to six months.
+The battery is replaceable and lasts up to six months.

-The mobile app remains a well-designed, easy to navigate tool for looking at your data, monitoring your fitness progress, and also tracking your food intake and water consumption.
+The mobile app which is used across all Fitbit trackers, remains a well-designed, easy to navigate tool for looking at your data, monitoring your fitness progress, and also tracking your food intake and water consumption.
 Any metric can be tapped to show historical data, and weekly totals.
 If you are only after a simple pedometer, this is the one to go for.

 First released: September 2012

 Fitbit One is also a belt-clip/carry on activity tracker, but goes a bit further than Fitbit Zip.
 In addition to tracking your steps, distance, calories burned, Fitbit One measures stairs climbed.
-Come nightfall, the device also measures your sleep quality, helps you learn how to sleep better, and wakes you up in the morning.
+Come nightfall, the device also keeps tabs your sleep quality, helps you learn how to sleep better and wakes you up in the morning.

 While Fitbit One and Fitbit Zip were novel and innovative back in 2012 when they were released, these days the metrics they track are fairly standard.
-However, if you are looking for a basic tracker to measure your activity, the Fitbit Zip and Fitbit One both represent a great choice due to their reliability, excellent value for money and a first class app with which you can view your data.
+However, if you are looking for a basic device to measure your activity, the Fitbit Zip and Fitbit One both represent a great choice due to their reliability, excellent value for money and a first class app.
 You may also be able to purchase them at a discount.

 First released: May 2013

 The Flex is an old model, probably not worth the money even if at a discount.
 We suggest you go with one of the newer trackers instead.
-For a small difference in price, you will get a screen and heart rate monitoring (depending on the model).
-Or you can go for the new and improved Flex 2 device.
+For a small difference in price, you will get a screen and heart rate monitoring.
+Or you can go for the new and improved Flex 2.